RoboJackets/onken/README.md

 # Install it globally to provide a command you can use anywhere
 sudo npm install --global https://github.com/kberzinch/cas-server-mock

-# Run it - the default development configuration expects port 3004
+# Run it - the default development configuration expects http://localhost:3004/
 csm --port 3004 --database ~/gt_example.json
 ```